Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: System Model

 Furthermore, the reconfigurable impedance network is also reciprocal so that we have $\mathbf{X}_{I}=\mathbf{X}_{I}^{T}$ and $\boldsymbol{\Theta}=\boldsymbol{\Theta}^{T}$.
-Depending on the connections between the RIS elements, three different RIS architectures have been identified by Shen et al., which are described in the following \cite{she20}.
+Depending on the topology of the reconfigurable impedance network, three different RIS architectures have been identified in \cite{she20}, which are described in the following.